vechiato/vechiato.github.io/content/post/Book Learning Open Telemetry.md

 #### **Chapter 3: OpenTelemetry Overview**

 This chapter introduces OpenTelemetry’s core components, including its ability to emit traces, metrics, and logs, and the protocols for collecting and transmitting telemetry data.
 The authors emphasize how OpenTelemetry integrates seamlessly with cloud-native ecosystems.
-I found the explanation of "semantic telemetry" particularly insightful—it’s a game-changer for unifying data analysis across systems.
+I found the explanation of "semantic telemetry" particularly insightful it’s a game-changer for unifying data analysis across systems.

 #### **Chapter 4: Hands-On with the OpenTelemetry Demo**